Global Solutions to Nonconvex Problems by Evolution of Hamilton-Jacobi PDEs: Gradient Estimation

 \section{Gradient Estimation}

 \paragraph{Expectation Formulation} An essential property of any optimization algorithm is it scales well with dimension $n$.
 At first glance, the expression for $\nabla u^\delta$ in (\ref{eq: u-viscous-gradient}) consists of two convolutions, which require evaluating $f$ over all of $\bbR^n$.
-This is an intractable task; however, the heat kernel coincides with the probability density of a Gaussian distribution with mean $x$ and standard deviation $\sqrt{2t}$.
+This is an intractable task; however, the heat kernel coincides with the probability density of a Gaussian distribution with mean $x$ and standard deviation $\sqrt{\delta t}$.
 This enables the convolutions to be written as expectations, which can be approximated via sampling (\eg see \cite{hastie2009elements} for an overview of sampling methods).
-Namely, setting $\bbP_{x,t} \triangleq \sN(x,2t)$ yields\footnote{For completeness, we include a brief derivation of this connection in Appendix~\ref{app: gradient_derivation}.}
+Namely, setting $\bbP_{x,t} \triangleq \sN(x, \delta t)$ yields\footnote{For completeness, we include a brief derivation of this connection in Appendix~\ref{app: gradient_derivation}.}

-When $t$ is large, many samples are required to adequately estimate the expectations in~\eqref{eq: u-viscous-gradient-expectation}.
-However, it is worth noting no grids are required when solving the HJ equation~\cite{osher1988fronts,osher1991high,liu1994weighted}. \paragraph{Exponentially Weighted Moving Average} To reduce the number of samples needed to adequately estimate gradients, especially when $n$ and/or $t$ are large, moving averages of gradients can be used.
+When $t$ is small, a few samples are needed to adequately estimate the expectation in (\ref{eq: u-viscous-gradient-expectation}) since the heat kernel is concentrated for small time.
+When $t$ is large, many samples are needed.
+However, it is worth noting no grids are required when solving the HJ equation~\cite{osher1988fronts,osher1991high,liu1994weighted}.

+\paragraph{Exponentially Weighted Moving Average} To reduce the number of samples needed to adequately estimate gradients, especially when $n$ and/or $t$ are large, moving averages of gradients can be used.
 This allows samples from previous steps to estimate the gradient at the current step.
 This is similar to ADAM's~\cite{kingma2015adam} variance reduction, which estimates first moments via a moving average of gradients.

 \paragraph{Limitations} Some limitations of HJ-MAD require careful consideration.
 First, since HJ-MAD relies on smoothing the objective function, it is expected to not perform as well on functions that are very flat and smooth.
 Second, while the method is guaranteed to converge to the global minimizer, it does not necessarily outperform some of the state-of-the-art methods.
 We simply present a method with theoretical guarantees, whereas several current methods are mostly heuristic.
 Finally, as in most algorithms, the choice of parameters (in this case, time update parameters) is problem-dependent.